 If you have great people on your IT staff, other companies will pay to get them.
 Expect your top talent to be headhunted.

-The tech talent shortage is real and will only increase as more companies use more technology.
+The tech talent shortage will only increase as more companies use more technology.
 Even if you’re paying premium salaries, competitors may pay more because they see investing in expert IT services as contributing to profitability.

 One of our clients in the manufacturing sector, for example, had a solid internal IT team of four.
 When one of the four was lured away, it left our client shorthanded and the team was unable to complete projects that were already backlogged.
 What’s more, after adding up productivity loss, recruiting, training, and a higher salary for the new hire, the turnover event ended up costing the company 50% of the headhunted employee’s salary.
 Compared to national data that loss was actually on the low end — turnover can equal up to 250% of each job role’s salary.